 FOREST GARDENING is a way we can nourish ouselves and create wildlife habitats.
 By carefully growing productive plants like a forest ecosystem we can work with nature to meet our human needs.
 This connects us back to the ways of our ancestors in a modern context.

 This course is open to all, no previous experience is necessary to attend, forest gardening attracts interest from experienced gardeners and professionals as well as newcomers.
-There will be practical sessions anddesign exercises.
-We will be outdoors for much of the course and will be site visits to a community garden, a home forest garden and Brogdale, home of the national fruit collection.
+Encouraging wildlife, food, climate action.
+There will be practical sessions and design exercises.

-The weekend will be led by Jo Barker with a guest. jo is an experienced & passionate Forest Garden Designer and teacher who has worked on various projects, ranging from Farm scale design and implementation, community projects and home gardens.
+The weekend will be led by Jo Barker with a guests tutors. jo is an experienced & passionate Forest Garden Designer and teacher who has worked on various projects, ranging from Farm scale design and implementation, community projects and home gardens.
 Examples of designs will be available on the course.

 • Origins & principles of forest gardening.